TymekTM/Asystent/docs/user-guide/README.md

 After activation, speak your command or question clearly.
 The system will process your speech and respond audibly.

+### Speech Recognition Systems

+Asystent supports two speech recognition systems:

+- **Vosk**: For offline, lightweight recognition that works without internet connection
+- **Whisper**: Higher accuracy recognition that may require more processing power

+Which system is used is configurable in the settings.
+When Whisper is enabled, it will be used for processing your commands after wake word detection.

+### Dynamic Audio Recording

+The system uses advanced audio processing to automatically:
+- Detect when you've finished speaking
+- Adjust for background noise levels
+- Capture the full command before processing

+### Manual Activation Process

+When you click "Activate Manually" in the web interface:
+1. A signal is sent to the assistant
+2. The system plays a beep to indicate it's listening
+3. Your speech is recorded until you stop speaking
+4. Your command is processed in the same way as with wake word activation

 ## System Configuration

 ### Wake Word Customization